-If a student does not return the CCG1, but has a dependent child, the student's entitlement to PLA can still be assessed.
+If a student does not return the CCG1, but has a dependent child, the student's entitlement to Parents' Learning Allowance (PLA) can still be assessed.
 If the applicant subsequently sends a CCG1, no later than the end of the ninth month from the start of the academic year, a revised assessment must be carried out and issued.
 For example:

-John starts their course on 20 September 2024, this means their academic year starts on 1 September 2024.
-John needs to send their CCG1 no later than 31 May 2025 (this is end of the ninth month from the start of the academic year).
+John starts their course on 20 September 2025.
+This means their academic year starts on 1 September 2025.
+John needs to send their CCG1 no later than 31 May 2026 (the end of the ninth month from the start of the academic year).